Youth Participants

 Youth Participant

 Martin is a sophomore at Larchmont Charter School in Los Angeles.
 He has lived in Koreatown for his entire life, yet he hopes to learn more about its culture through this project.
-He writes articles as a copy editor for the school’s student newsletter The Timberwolf Howl and enjoys transcribing.
+He writes articles as a copy editor for the school’s student newsletter, The Timberwolf Howl, and enjoys transcribing.
 He is an avid fan of the arts, likes to sing and dance, and has recently begun crocheting.
-He was also a member of his school’s Cross Country and Track team during his freshman and sophomore year.
+He was also a member of his school’s Cross Country and Track team during his freshman and sophomore years.
 He hopes to study math at a UC school.

 MARTIN’s story →